Christmas frigatebird

-The Christmas frigatebird (Fregata andrewsi), or Christmas Island frigatebird, is a seabird of the frigatebird family Fregatidae which is an endemic breeder to Christmas Island in the Indian Ocean.
+The Christmas frigatebird (Fregata andrewsi) or Christmas Island frigatebird is a seabird of the frigatebird family Fregatidae which is an endemic breeder to Christmas Island in the Indian Ocean.
+Apart from the Ascension frigatebird, the three other species of frigatebird have much more widely distributed breeding locations.

 The Christmas frigatebird is a large lightly built seabird with brownish-black plumage, long narrow wings and a deeply forked tail.
 It has a wingspan of around 2.15 m.
 The male has an egg shaped white patch on his belly and a striking red gular sac which he inflates to attract a mate.
 The female is slightly larger than the male and has a white breast and belly.
 They feed on fish taken in flight from the ocean's surface (mostly flying fish), and sometimes indulge in kleptoparasitism, harassing other birds to force them to regurgitate their food.
-The species is listed as vulnerable by the International Union for Conservation of Nature.
+The species is listed as Vulnerable by the International Union for Conservation of Nature (IUCN).

 Taxonomy and systematics

 The Christmas frigatebird was once considered to belong to the species Fregata aquila but in 1914 the Australian ornithologist Gregory Mathews proposed that the Christmas frigatebird should be considered as a separate species with the binomial name Fregata andrewsi in honour of the English paleontogist Charles Andrews.
 Of the four other species within the genus Fregata, genetic analysis has shown that the Christmas frigatebird is most closely related to the great frigatebird.